-The calculation of basic earnings per share for the years ended 31 December 2020 and 2019 is based on the profit attributable to owners of the Company for the years and the weighted average number of issued shares for the relevant period.
+The calculation of basic earnings per share for the years ended 31 December 2021 and 2020 is based on the profit attributable to owners of the Company for the years and the weighted average number of issued ordinary shares for the relevant period.

-Diluted earnings per share is the same as the basic earnings per share for the years ended 31 December 2020 and 2019 as there were no potential dilutive ordinary shares in issue.
+Diluted earnings per share is the same as the basic earnings per share for the years ended 31 December 2021 and 2020 as there were no potential dilutive ordinary shares in issue.